Zxnyyyyy/SPRMamba/README.md

   year={2024}
 }
 # License
-This project is released under the
+This project is released under the [MIT License](https://github.com/Zxnyyyyy/SPRMamba/blob/main/LICENSE)
 # Acknowledgement
 This repository is built based on repository.